 Best for really hot days: Patagonia Women's Strider Pro Shorts

-Here at Live for the Outdoors, we've tested many different hiking shorts over the years, but ultimately we understand that different designs suit different body shapes, hence the wide variety on test in the in-depth reviews below.
+Here at Live For The Outdoors, we've tested many different hiking shorts over the years, but ultimately we understand that different designs suit different body shapes, hence the wide variety on test in the in-depth reviews below.

 We also know that a pair of hiking shorts to use during a British summer will be different from the ones used when hiking abroad, so we've also included a range of weights and materials too.
 There's something for everyone here, and our tried and tested method means we've really put these pair through their paces.